KonyDocs/Knydocs/README.md

-# Docs Page Github Pages Test
+# Kony Docs
-Documentation Library hosting test
+This page serves as the landing page for the POC to test GitHub as a possible candidate to hose Kony docs.